wp-plugins/mycurator/README.txt

 3. Saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.3.3 =
+* Click to Copy any paragraph, table or list into your post from the Saved Page meta box.
+* Click to insert an image or set as featured from any image in your Saved Page meta box.
+* Get It will save article as a Draft post, and you can follow into the Editor.
+* Save line breaks to the excerpt created by MyCurator.
+* Use Post Title as the Image title and for the Image Alt tag.
+* Options for Insert image are on Basic Options tab with Featured Option.
+* Display the source for each article in the Logs.
+* Use the post link rather then the image url when you click on an inserted image.

 = 1.3.2 =
 * Add the ability to enter an author for each Topic, with role of Author or higher.